I. Why build a capsule wardrobe?

 - Your wardrobe will become another dumping ground for a random assortment of clothes rather than a functional tool to make you feel confident.

-- You will be more vulnerable to impulse purchases and unflattering buys.
+- You will be more vulnerable to impulse purchases and disappointing buys.

 - And most importantly: you are putting clothes at the forefront of fashion instead of yourself.

 Every time you put on clothes, you are choosing between fashionability and your own appearance.
 And when you choose fashion over yourself, this is what happens: rather than putting yourself on display, you are putting your clothes on display.
 Have you every heard someone tell you that your outfit looks nice?
 Wouldn't you rather hear how you look nice?